vaimo/composer-changelogs/README.md

 1. `git reset .devcontainer Dockerfile docker-compose.yml mutagen.yml`
 1. [open the project with VSCode that has Remote Container extension installed]
 1. [use the 'Reopen in Container' option that is given in a prompt that opens]
+1. (only on Windows) `mutagen project start`
 1. Use 'Terminal > New Terminal' to open a terminal within the IDE.
-1. [from the terminal you can install the packages, trigger debugger, etc].
+1. [from the terminal you can install the packages, trigger debugger, etc]

 Note this setup does come with a pre-bootstrapped xDebugger, you just have to use the Run menu in VSCode and start listening and trigger a command via the terminal.